w3c/market-data-odrl-profile/Test-Cases.md

 - *Covered by the Derive action and an Internal users constraint on the nextPolicy permission*

+**DD-10** - Can I create a structured product using data as underlying?

+- *Solved by a Derive action with the purpose of Creating a Traded Product.*

+**DD-11** - Can I create manipulated / reverse-calculable data and redistribute that internally?

+- *Solved by the policy identified by the nextPolicy duty.*

+**DD-12** - Can I create manipulated / reverse-calculable data and redistribute that externally?

+- *Solved by the policy identified by the nextPolicy duty.*

+---

 **DD-2** - Can I create derived data, using delayed data, from 5 different vendors/exchanges, for internal use?

 - *Are we sensitive to the fact that the derivation is occuring over data from different vendors?
 I don't think this is of relevance to commingling.*